Claude Code

 ```bash theme={null}

-claude mcp add --transport http etoro-api-docs https://api-portal.etoro.com/mcp
+claude mcp add --transport http etoro-public-api https://mcp.public-api.etoro.com

 ```